sivil-xyz/iso_3166_1/README.md

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
 * It allows to get country information like id, name, alpha2, alpha3, international prefix number, flag emoji unicode
 * It allows to create some CLI tools to display country information thanks to the DisplayCountries class by using CLI arguments
 * It provides list_country tool that receive arguments passed by CLI to display countries